teguhcf/transmediatest/README.md

 # TransmediaTest
-python test for job application in transmedia\n change to branch v-61-dev-transmedia-test for the source code
+python test for job application in transmedia, change to branch v-61-dev-transmedia-test for the source code